raimo-al/LongTermStorageaDNA-Scripts/README.md

 ## Pipeline workflow:

+Please make sure that all bash scripts have permissions and are executable.
 Please launch the scripts in the following order:

 **Step1.sh**: Step 1 consists of Adapter trimming with Cutadapt
 Cutadapt: https://github.com/marcelm/cutadapt; DOI:10.14806/ej.17.1.200